-As recipients await the disbursement of donor funds, they often lack the means to purchase commodities or at least to do so in volumes that give them bargaining power over prices and terms of sale.
+As recipients await the disbursement of committed donor funds, they often lack the means to purchase commodities or at least to do so in volumes that give them bargaining power over prices and terms of sale.
 As a result, they pay more and may need to wait longer for delivery.
 On the other hand, allowing donor disbursement schedules, rather than need, to time procurement often leads to a tendency to overstock, which in turn leads to wastage and ultimately, stock-outs.

-Access to short-term low-cost credit can smooth out this cycle of āfeast or famineā by allowing donor recipients to better manage the unpredictable inflow of donor funds.
-The Pledge Guarantee for Health offers this facility by allowing governments and non-governmental agencies to turn their unrealized aid commitments into bankable donor pledges, which they can then use to obtain short-term, low-cost commercial credit.
-In this way, the PGH increases the efficiency of existing resources, leverages existing market-based mechanisms, and enhances country ownership.
+Access to short-term, low-cost credit can smooth out this cycle of āfeast or famineā by allowing donor recipients to better manage the inflow of donor funds.
+Pledge Guarantee for Health makes this possible by allowing governments and non-governmental organizations to turn their pending aid commitments into bankable donor pledges, which they can then use to obtain short-term, low-cost commercial credit.
+In this way, PGH increases the efficiency of existing resources, leverages existing market-based mechanisms, and enhances country ownership.